 Can Vegans Eat Cream of Mushroom Soup ?

-Affirmative, 100% absolutely we can!
+Affirmative – 100% absolutely yes!
 Not only that but we also make the best version of it and that’s a fact.
-It’s totally dairy free and good for you.
+It’s completely dairy-free and good for you.
 You can even eat the entire pot If you wanna, just do it when nobody’s watching because you shall be judged no matter what they tell you.